NineBit-Computing/ciq-js-client/README.md

 | --------- | ------ | -------- | ----------------------------------- |
 | `apiKey`  | string | ✅       | Your CIQ API Key                    |
 | `baseUrl` | string | ❌       | Optional (default: CIQ backend URL) |

----

-## You’ll Need an API Key
-If you’re using the Freemium CIQ setup, you’ll just need to register at our web app and grab your API key.
-It’s quick, and no credit card is required.

-You can sign up here [NineBit CIQ](https://ciq.ninebit.in)

 ## 📄 License